LoafOrc/loaforcsSoundAPI/README.md

 ## Ultimate Control
 loaforcsSoundAPI affords a Sound-Pack creator much more control over how their sounds are played and how they organise.

+A [simple tutorial](https://github.com/LoafOrc/loaforcsSoundAPI/wiki/Making-a-simple-Sound%E2%80%90Pack) to make a sound pack is available in the github wiki.
 ### Main Benefits
 - Custom File Structure Hierachy
 - Intuitive variations for sounds